Conchylicultor/JobScheduler/README.md

 // The job scheduler will feed each workers until the feeder expire
 // and there is no more work to do queue.launch(
-    VideoFeeder("vid.mp4") // Read the video frame by frame, raise a feeder ExpiredException when finished) );
+    VideoFeeder("vid.mp4") // Will read the video frame by frame );

 // The values are popped from the same order they have been added, as soon